 Where can I find more information about an item?

 The most current and complete information about our collections can be found in our online catalogues (regardless of whether an item has been digitized or not): SOLO for printed materials and maps, Medieval Manuscripts in Oxford Libraries for medieval manuscripts, and Bodleian Archives & Manuscripts for post-1500 archives and manuscripts.
-For online resources relating to Hebraica and Judaica, and Middle Eastern, North African, South Asian, East Asian, and South East Asian collections, see the Bodleian oriental special collections LibGuide.
+For online resources relating to Hebraica and Judaica, and Middle Eastern, North African and Asian collections, see the Bodleian Asian and Middle Eastern special collections LibGuide.